 We are heartened by the overwhelming response from locals to our Planning Petition and the support we are getting in The Legislative Council.
 Click here to read David Davis MP’s recent comments on the Planning and Environment (Distinctive Areas and Landscapes) Bill.

-THANKS TO THE BENDIGO BANK FOR THEIR ONGOING SUPPORT
+THANKS TO THE BENDIGO BANK FOR THEIR SUPPORT

 Co-Founder Peter Avery receiving the grant, with Elizabeth Clark, Customer Relations Manager – Rye Bendigo Bank